th2-net/th2-estore/README.md

 Event is a base entity of th2.
 Information related to the work of every component, the executed tests, and the problems that happened are presented as events hierarchy.
 Every event contains important parts:
+* book - name of the book
 * id - unique identifier within th2
 * parent id - optional link to parent event
 * description - set of fields for short description
 * body - useful data in JSON format
+* attachedMessageIDs - the list of message IDs that are linked to the event

 # Custom resources for infra-mgr